david-schaller/AsymmeTree/README.md

 ### Cograph editing and ParaPhylo

-The subpackages `asymmetree.cograph` and `asymmetree.proteinortho` contain heuristics for cograph editing and a method to compute rooted species tree from orthology/paralogy relations.
+The subpackages `asymmetree.cograph` and `asymmetree.paraphylo` contain heuristics for cograph editing and a method to compute rooted species tree from orthology/paralogy relations.
 The latter is a reimplementation of [ParaPhylo](http://pacosy.informatik.uni-leipzig.de/208-0-ParaPhylo.html) which uses heuristics for the NP-hard steps instead of exact ILP solutions.